 Consider Trauma Cover for Serious Illness

 Trauma or critical illness cover pays a lump sum if you are diagnosed with a specified serious condition such as cancer, heart attack, or stroke.
-For singles, this lump sum can cover medical costs not funded by the public health system, lifestyle modifications, mortgage payments during recovery, and other immediate financial needs.
-It is separate from and complementary to income protection.
+For singles, this lump sum can cover out-of-pocket medical costs, lifestyle modifications, mortgage payments during recovery, and other immediate financial needs.
+It is separate from and complementary to income protection insurance.

 5